A Fresh Look at Coding for q-ary Symmetric Channels: Bit-Symmetric Coding Scheme

 we have to compute the probability $\lambda_t(I_a)$ that $t$ messages are erased given \emph{a priori} mutual information $I_a$.
 Let $\Delta_a=1-I_a$ denote the probability that an \emph{a priori} message is erased.
 The probability that $t=0,\ldots,m-1$ out of $m-1$ messages are erased is computed as

 The EXIT function for BEC \emph{a priori} messages can therefore be computed using \eqref{eq:eps}, \eqref{eq:delta}, \eqref{eq:bseccap} and \eqref{eq:probt} in \eqref{eq:exitbec}.

+\begin{Thm} An iterative decoder for the bit-symmetric scheme using a $q$-SC front-end can attain $q$-SC capacity. \end{Thm}

-According to the area theorem of EXIT charts \cite{Ashikhmin2004b}, the capacity of each bit layer is given by the area below the EXIT function.
+\begin{IEEEproof} According to the area theorem for EXIT charts \cite{Ashikhmin2004b}, the capacity of each bit layer is given by the area below the EXIT function, if the \emph{a priori} messages are modeled as coming from a BEC.
 Therefore, the capacity of the overall channel is given by

 where we used the fact that the integral corresponds to the definition of the beta function.
-The last sum in \eqref{equ:area} is indeed equal to the capacity of the \qsc, as was already shown in the proof of Theorem~1.
+The last sum in \eqref{equ:area} is indeed equal to the capacity of the \qsc, as was already shown in the proof of Theorem~1. \end{IEEEproof}

 Without iterative processing, the maximum achievable rate is given by $I_e(0)$.
 In that case, all \emph{a priori} messages are erased and one has

 which corresponds to the simplistic coding approach where the \qsc\ is decomposed into $m$ BSCs.